codetriplett/spective/README.md

 ```

 ### Update Instance with Multiple Properties
-This allows you to transform multiple instances together as one group.
+The transformation of each set of properties will be processed fully before moving on to the next.
+The following example will set a radius of 1 unit to the right before rotating the object around the center of the scene.
 Only the first set of properties will be remembered in later updates.
 ```js
 instance({
 	position: [1, 0, 0]